-Mountain climbers ascending Haba Snow Mountain travel the path in large numbers, in addition to mules carrying their gear.
+Mountain climbers ascending Haba Snow Mountain travel the path in large numbers.
 Most stay overnight at Base Camp and attempt the summit the next day or following an additional day of acclimatization.
 Trekkers who do not intend to reach the top are welcome to stay at Base Camp.
 For information about facilities and fees please see the Base Camp page.

 Over the years, the path to Base Camp has received heavy use from thousands of mountaineers and mules.
-This has caused erosion, deep rutting and a proliferation of paths.
+This has caused major erosion, deep rutting and a proliferation of paths.
 Under wet conditions the track may turn into a muddy mess.
 Needless to say, the trek can be unpleasant.
 Riding a mule can be a sensible alternative to walking.

 |Duration: 1 hour 30 minutes

-After crossing the footbridge, the track turns right.
-It passes the outlet of a spring and ascends steeply through the forest.
+After crossing the footbridge, the track turns right, passes the outlet of a spring and ascends steeply through the forest.
 Along the way cross a dirt road near a concrete bridge, pass next to a cement water tank, and traverse several switchbacks.
 In certain seasons, the cicadas living among the trees ‘sing’, creating a remarkably loud sound.

-1½ hours after starting out you will reach a huge opening called Hongtupo Meadow (红土坡坪), at an elevation of 3,100 meters.
+One hour from the trailhead you will reach a huge opening called Hongtupo Meadow (红土坡坪), at an elevation of 3,100 meters.
 Mountaineers and mules rest here before plodding higher.

 |Duration: 1 hour 30 minutes

 For water at Xiaoqila Meadow, proceed as follows.
 Starting from the top of the meadow, head right (west) near the treeline to an abandoned hut.
-Continue on to a stand of trees and the spring hidden within.
+Continue further to a stand of trees and the spring hidden within.